ai4os/DEEPaaS/doc/source/cli/deepaas-cli.rst

    Calls predict() method.
 The output can be stored via --deepaas_method_output.

 .. option:: train

    Calls train() method.
 The output can be stored via --deepaas_method_output.

 .. option:: --deepaas_method_output

    To save the results to a local file, if needed.
 Available for get_metadata, predict, train methods.

 .. option:: --deepaas_with_multiprocessing

    To activate multiprocessing support, default is True.

+.. option:: --model-name MODEL_NAME

+    Specify the model to be used.
+If not specified, DEEPaaS will serve all the models that are available.
+If specified, DEEPaaS will serve only the specified model.
+You can also use the DEEPAAS_V2_MODEL environment variable.

+    WARNING: Serving multiple models is deprecated and will be removed in the future, therefore it is strongly suggested that you specify the model you want to or that you ensure that only one model is available.

 Files
 =====